Scientology Task Force of the Hamburg Interior Authority

-The Scientology Task Force for the Hamburg Interior Authority (Behörde für Inneres – Arbeitsgruppe Scientology) was founded in 1992 to monitor the activities and publications of Scientology, raise public awareness about the organization, and serve as a resource to Scientology members who may wish to exit the group.
+The Scientology Task Force of the Hamburg Interior Authority (Behörde für Inneres – Arbeitsgruppe Scientology) was founded in 1992 to monitor the activities and publications of Scientology, raise public awareness about the organization, and serve as a resource to Scientology members who may wish to exit the group.
 The Hamburg government made the decision to form the task force in 1991, after claiming in public statements that the Church of Scientology's aims included world domination and the destruction of society.
 Other German politicians stated that Scientology planned to infiltrate businesses and the government.

 The Task Force was closed in 2010 as a result of budget cuts, with leader Ursula Caberta continuing to work as consultant for the Hamburg local government.

 Organization

 The task force was part of the Hamburg State Ministry of the Interior.
 It was led by Commissioner Ursula Caberta, a Hamburg government official widely cited in the German press as an expert on sects and Scientology.
 Caberta served as an expert on behalf of the task force for the German Parliament's Enquete-Kommission.
 After the 2010 closure of the Task Force, Caberta took a post within the Hamburg State Ministry of the Interior.
 A ministry spokesman said she would continue to provide information on Scientology to the public, but individual counselling would henceforth be provided by a staff member of the Verfassungsschutz (Office for the Protection of the Constitution).